AC-BO-Hackathon/BOPE-GPT/README.md

 # Into the preference world

-From the multi-objective BO, we observed that the multi-objective optimization result could be a very hard task, since it is often hard *in the field* to have the exact utility function over those objectives, it is much easier for people to make pairwise comparisons.
+From the multi-objective BO, we observed that the multi-objective optimization result could be a very hard task.
+Since it is often hard *in situ* to have the exact utility function over those objectives, it is much easier for people to make pairwise comparisons.
 Therefore, we introduced a preference setting to the Fischer-Tropsch problem, and expect the LLM to do the pairwise comparison.

 **Decision by a comparison function**